AdobeDocs/experience-manager-pattern-detection.en/help/using/aso.md

 >abstract="ASO code identifies general information about the AEM instance.
 Each finding provides one value of a particular type of system information that can help in your migration planning and refactoring effort."
 >additional-url="https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/release-notes/release-notes/release-notes-current" text="AEM as a Cloud Service - Release Notes"

-ASO identifies general information about the AEM instance.
+`ASO` Identifies general information about the AEM instance.
 Each finding provides one value of a particular type of system information.

 Subtypes are used to identify different types of information: